trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

 title: "Step 4: Run an Octez baking daemon"
 authors: Tezos core developers, Tim McMackin
 last_update:
-  date: 19 August 2024
+  date: 22 August 2024
 ---

-Now that you have a DAL node, you can run a baking daemon that can attest to DAL data.
+Now that you have a DAL node, you can run a baking daemon that can attest to DAL data or restart an existing baking daemon to connect it to the DAL node.

-1. To run a baking daemon that connects to the DAL, start it as usual and pass the URL to your DAL node to it:
+1. To run a baking daemon that connects to the DAL, start it as usual and pass the URL to your DAL node to it with the `--dal-node` argument:

    ```bash
    octez-baker-PsParisC run with local node "$HOME/.tezos-node" my_baker --liquidity-baking-toggle-vote pass --adaptive-issuance-vote on --dal-node http://127.0.0.1:10732 >> "$HOME/octez-baker.log" 2>&1